 - How to identify signs of abuse and neglect, and what to do if a child makes a disclosure

-- That safeguarding incidents and behaviours can happen between children outside school and be linked to factors outside school
+- That child-on-child abuse can happen between children both inside and outside school

-- That children can be at risk of abuse or exploitation in situations outside their families (e.g. sexual exploitation, criminal exploitation, sexual abuse, serious youth violence and county lines), and consider when this might be the case
+- That children can be at risk of abuse or exploitation in situations outside their families (e.g. sexual abuse, domestic abuse, criminal exploitation, serious youth violence, county lines and radicalisation), and consider when this might be the case

 - How to maintain confidentiality by only involving those who need to be involved

 - That they should never promise a child confidentiality

 - That victims of abuse should know they'll be taken seriously, be supported and kept safe.
 They shouldn't be made to feel ashamed for making a report or that they're creating a problem

 - That children may not feel ready or know how to tell someone they're being abused, exploited or neglected, and children may feel embarrassed, humiliated or threatened – this shouldn't prevent staff from having a professional curiosity and speaking to the DSL

 Your school should give all staff appropriate safeguarding and child protection training (including online safety) at induction, which is regularly updated.
 And they should receive safeguarding updates at least annually, for example via email or staff meetings.